-On the TMP89FH46, the built-in serial interface (SIO, UART and I2C) communication pins and interrupt source assignment can be changed.
-Two out of three functions, SIO0, UART0 and I2C0, can be used at the same time by using this selecting function.
+On the TMP89FM82, the built-in serial interface (SIO, UART and SEI) communication pins and interrupt source assignment can be changed.
+By this select function, total two out of three functions, i.e. one of SIO0, UART0 and one of SEI1, UART1 can be used at the same time.

-The input pins of the 16-bit timer counter A0 input (TCA0 input) can be changed by using this selecting function.
+The input pins of the 16-bit timer counter A0,A1 inputs (TCA0,TCA1 inputs) can be changed by using this selecting function.